markgithinji/SnapCompose/README.md

 - Shared element transitions for visual continuity
 - Compose animation APIs like `AnimatedVisibility`, `Crossfade`, `updateTransition`, `Animatable `
 - Responsive staggered grid layout for the gallery, adapting to screen size (similar to Pinterest-style layouts)
+- Gesture support for panning and zooming images for an immersive photo viewing experience

 ---